Top Business Automation Use Cases for Norg MCP API + OpenClaw: Messaging, Booking, and Lead Follow-Up product guide

 Key Norg tools invoked: norg_check_availability, norg_create_booking, norg_send_message, norg_create_crm_record

-Speed-to-lead is one of the most empirically validated levers in sales performance, and it is also one of the most commonly neglected.
+Speed-to-lead is one of the most empirically validated levers in sales performance.
+It's also one of the most commonly neglected.
 The average lead response time is 47 hours, and just 27% of leads get contacted at all.
-Meanwhile, roughly 71% of internet leads are wasted due to poor or slow follow-up.
+Meanwhile, roughly 71% of internet leads are wasted due to slow follow-up.

-The consequence of this gap is severe: responding to a lead within 5 minutes increases conversion probability by 21 times.
+The consequence is quantifiable: responding to a lead within 5 minutes increases conversion probability by 21 times.

 The first vendors to respond to leads win 35–50% of sales.